Important Glossary Related to Union Budget

 This Statement is the main budget document.
 It is an estimate of the Government's revenue and expenditure at the end of a fiscal year, which runs from April 1 to March 31.

 A Union Budget is the most comprehensive report of the Government's finances, in which revenues from all sources and outlays to all activities are consolidated.
 The budget also contains estimates of the Government's accounts for the next fiscal, called budgeted estimates.

 The capital budget consists of capital receipts and payments.
 Capital receipts are Government loans raised from the public, Government borrowings from the Reserve Bank and treasury bills, divestment of equity holding in public sector enterprises, loans received from foreign Governments and bodies, securities against small savings, State provident funds, and special deposits.

-Capital payments refer to capital expenditures on construction of capital projects and acquisition of assets like land, buildings machinery and equipment.
+Capital payments refer to capital expenditures on the construction of capital projects and the acquisition of assets like land, buildings machinery, and equipment.

 3. Revenue Budget

 The revenue budget consists of revenue receipts of the Government and its expenditure.
 Revenue receipts are divided into tax and non-tax revenue.
 Tax revenues constitute taxes like income tax, corporate tax, excise, customs, service and other duties that the Government levies.

 The non-tax revenue sources include interest on loans, dividend on investments etc.

 Revenue expenditure is the expenditure incurred on the day-to-day running of the Government and its various departments, and for services that it provides.